opencog/atomspace/examples/python/README.md

 *as a graph*.
 And NetworkX cannot do that.

-Consider the problem of creating a million algorithms, gving each one of them a weight, or several.
-Maybe providig them with a vector embedding, or perhaps vice-versa: the million alogs are the vectors, themselves.
+Consider the problem of creating a million algorithms, gving each one of them a weight, or severalw weights.
+Maybe providing them with a vector embedding, or perhaps vice-versa: the algos provide a basis for a vector embedding of words.
+Word2Vec and GloVe attach vectors of numbers to words.
+Imagine instead attaching vectors of algos to words.
 Now imagine running them, all at the same time.
 Managing that, and adjusting execution priority based on weights.
 Using them to process a shifting stream of perceptual data.
 You can't do that with NetworkX.
 You can, with Atomese.
 This is the raison d'etre.

 All that said: if you are debugging complex graph processing algorithms, you won't get far if you don't understand what the graph represents.